 Matoush tells The Verge that THAAD's high-altitude interceptors can minimize the impact of weapons of mass destruction before they reach the ground, and that they have proven "highly effective" against the asymmetric trajectories of ballistic missiles.
 The system completed an ambitious test in October, hitting four out of five targets, and intercepting a medium-range missile for the first time, according to the Missile Defense Agency.

-"We are well postured to defend against North Korean provocation."
+"we are well postured to defend against North Korean provocation"

 Matoush says THAAD will be added to "an array" of missile defense systems already implemented in Japan and South Korea, though she refrained from explaining how, or under what circumstances it would be used.
 "While I can't disclose further operational details, I can tell you that we and our allies [are] well postured to defend against North Korean provocations," the spokesperson said.

-Matoush also declined to reveal details on the responsiveness of American missile defense systems, citing security concerns, but estimates suggest that the military would have to react within a relatively short window.
+The Defense Department declined to reveal details on the responsiveness of American missile defense systems, citing security concerns, but estimates suggest that the military would have to react within a relatively short window.

 If North Korea were to launch a long-range intercontinental ballistic missile against the US, it would travel at a maximum speed of around 15,700 miles per hour, based on estimates for similar projectiles.
 That means it would take about 14 minutes for it to reach Anchorage, and about 17 minutes to hit Honolulu.
 A medium-range missile traveling at a maximum speed of 6,700 miles per hour would take about 19 minutes to reach Guam, though it should be noted that speeds will likely vary depending on the phase of launch, and US response time would vary according to the location of anti-missile systems.